Skip to content

 Protestors demand bold moves from world leaders at COP26.

-COP26, News from the World climate, climatechange, cop26, earth, environment, fridaysforfuture, glasgow, HumanRights, thunberg
+COP26, Europe, Explainer climate, climatechange, cop26, earth, environment, fridaysforfuture, glasgow, HumanRights, thunberg

 How can the world address human rights violations amid the Tigray Conflict in Ethiopia?